 It is strongly recommended that you use a high quality power supply that meets ATX power supply Specification 2.02 or above.

 1.7 Serial Port

-The X12SPL-LN4F/-F motherboard supports one serial communication connection.
-COM port 1 can be used for input/output.
-The UART provides legacy speeds with a baud rate of up to 115.2 Kbps as well as an advanced speed with baud rates of 250 K, 500 K, or 1 Mb/s, which support high-speed serial communication devices.
+The motherboard supports one serial communication connections.
+COM Port 1 can be used for input/output.
+The UART provides legacy speeds with a baud rate of up to 115.2 Kbps.